richardjtelford/correct.community/README.md

 [![R-CMD-check](https://github.com/richardjtelford/correct.community/workflows/R-CMD-check/badge.svg)](https://github.com/richardjtelford/correct.community/actions)
 <!-- badges: end -->

-Community data inevitably contain errors due to misidentifications or oversight and need correcting.
-The goal of correct.community is to provide a framework for correcting these errors in a reproducible way.
+Community data inevitably contain errors due to, for example, misidentifications or recording errors, and need correcting.
+The goal of the `correct.community` package is to provide a framework for correcting these errors in a reproducible way.

 ## Installation